GDP Calculator (Gross Domestic Product)

 Following the most transparent and conventional way of computation, our GDP calculator is based on the expenditure approach.
 Accordingly, gross domestic product (GDP) aggregates four components of expenditure: consumption, investment, government purchases, and net exports.

-Consumption covers spending on goods and services by households, except new housing purchases.
+Consumption covers household spending on goods and services, except new housing purchases.

 Investment embraces spending on new equipment and structures, including households' purchases of new housing.